Building tools that

 Eight hours.
 For a label template.
 I was not going to let it beat me.

-That's the thing about those moments — you don't realize they're turning points while they're happening.
+That's the thing about those moments.
+You don't realize they're turning points while they're happening.
 You just think you're being stubborn about a printer problem.

 One week, fully sucked in